 The Vaccine Advocacy and Education program at Sabin is dedicated to reducing the burden of preventable diseases by bringing together key stakeholders and leaders in government, private sector and civil society in order to foster cooperation, share information and best practices and develop improved vaccine policy and access.

--Dr. Ciro de Quadros, Executive Vice-President, Sabin Vaccine Institute
+-Dr. Jon Andrus, Executive Vice-President, Sabin Vaccine Institute

 Since 2000, our President, Dr. Peter Hotez, has led the Sabin Vaccine Institute Product Development Partnership’s (Sabin PDP) progress in developing vaccines for diseases of the world’s poorest people.
 More than a decade of work has resulted in a low-cost model that serves as a blueprint for developing vaccines that otherwise have no commercial market.